msprada/svelte-kit-issue--12139/README.md

 # svelte-kit-issue--12139

-tldr; if vite.config.ts preserveSymLinks: true => redirect does not work if  preserveSymLinks: false => redirect does work but the shared lib cannot be used
+tldr; if vite.config.ts preserveSymLinks: true the shared lib can be used but the redirect does not work if  preserveSymLinks: false => redirect does work but the shared lib cannot be used

 ## Steps to Reproduce